alexshko/MouseMaze/README.md

 # ColaMaze

- A maze game where you are amouse and you have to collect all the cheeses to go to next levels
+ A maze game where you are a mouse and you have to collect all the cheeses to go to next levels

  Designed for Android mobile platform.